compoundingeffects/bigpictureschool/physical_science.md

     These laws help us understand everything from how atoms work to how galaxies move.

-In summary, physical science helps us understand the non-living world around us.
-By studying matter, energy, and the forces that govern them, scientists uncover the basic rules of our universe.
-This knowledge explains everything from the tiniest particles to the largest celestial bodies.
+In summary, physical science looks at how the non-living world works by studying its basic parts: what things are made of, what makes them change, what pushes or pulls on them, and where and when things happen.